mondeja/svg-path-segments/README.md

 [![Coverage status][coverage-image]][coverage-link]

 A fast SVG path parser implementation for Javascript.
-Does not perform checks on input data, but allows to rebuild original SVG segments from the result.
+Does not perform checks on input data, but allows to rebuild original path segments from the result.

 [![License][license-image]][license-link]